Medically reviewed by Drugs.com. Last updated on Aug 23, 2023.

 problems with your gallbladder, pancreas, thyroid, or adrenal gland; or

-Some medicines can interact with morphine and naltrexone and cause a serious condition called serotonin syndrome.
 Be sure your doctor knows if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
-Ask your doctor before making any changes in how or when you take your medications.
+These medicines may interact with morphine and naltrexone and cause a serious condition called serotonin syndrome.

-Tell your doctor if you are pregnant.
-If you use Embeda while you are pregnant, your baby could become dependent on morphine.
+If you use morphine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.

 How should I use Embeda?

 Take Embeda exactly as prescribed.
-Follow all directions on your prescription label.
-Morphine can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
-Never use this medicine in larger amounts, or for longer than prescribed.
+Follow the directions on your prescription label and read all medication guides.
+Never use Embeda in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Tell your doctor if you feel an increased urge to use more of this medicine.

 Morphine may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away Embeda is against the law.